America's Tapestry Logo

 Status: In Production

-At the heart of the image, the bravery of the Maryland 400 is powerfully depicted.
-This contingent of Maryland soldiers earned their legendary status during the Battle of Brooklyn (also known as the Battle of Long Island) on August 27, 1776.
+The center of the state panel pays homage to the bravery of the Maryland 400.
+This contingent of the 1st Maryland Regiment earned their heroic status during the Battle of Brooklyn on August 27, 1776.